 Be Prepared for Wildfire Smoke:

-- Check with your doctor or medical professional to create a plan for your family before wildfire smoke impacts our air quality.
+- Check with your doctor or medical professional in advance to create a plan for your family before wildfire smoke impacts our air quality.

-- If the air looks and smells smoky, it may not be the best time for activities outdoors.
+- When the air looks and smells smoky, it may not be the best time for activities outdoors.
 Use your best judgement.

 - Check the air quality forecast regularly by using either the activity tracker on our home page or by checking the air pollution monitor closest to you.

-- Stock up on supplies (food, water, etc.), medications, and other items you may need for your family and pets so you can avoid going outside.
+- To limit your time outdoors, stock up on necessities like food, medications, and other items you may need for your family.

-- Unable to buy an indoor air filter?
-You can make one!
+- You can also make a filter fan to help clean your indoor air.
 All you need is a box fan, furnace filter (MERV-13 or better), and a bungee cord or tape.
-More information here.
+Step-by-step instructions here.

 - Designate a room in your home to be a “clean room.”
-Ideally, this room should have as few windows or doors as possible, or they should be closed, to keep smoke out.
-Use an indoor air filter to make the room even cleaner.
+This room should have as few windows or doors as possible, or they should be closed, to keep smoke out.
+Use an indoor air cleaner or filter fan to make the room even cleaner.
+Find out more here.

-- If you have an air conditioner, close the AC’s fresh air intake so you can keep smoky air out of your home.
+- If you have an air conditioner, close the fresh air intake if available so you can keep smoky air out of your home.

 In the Community:

-- N95 or N100 rated masks can help protect you from air pollution.
-These masks are usually available at hardware and home repair stores.
+- N95 or N100 rated masks can help protect you from air pollution, but aren't useful for everyone.
+They should only be used as a last resort.
 Please check with your doctor to see if this appropriate for you.
 More information here.